preemptive/DashO-GameOfLife/README.md

 ## Set Up Protection

 This branch already contains the DashO configuration.
-When following the steps on the `master-vNext` branch, the following files were created and/or modified:
+When following the steps on the `master` branch, the following files were created and/or modified:

 * `build.gradle` - The DashO Gradle Plugin for Android was added to the build script.
 * `app/build.gradle` - Applied the `com.preemptive.dasho.android` plugin, enabled R8 with `minifyEnabled`, and enabled R8's optimization using `proguardFiles`.